CommonEconomist/teaching/README.md

+# Teaching material

-This repository contains teaching material for various courses.
+This repository contains teaching material for various courses that I have taught over the years.
+On request I can provide the tex files used for the lecture notes and slides.

-* Statistics for economics: code and data, Spring 2017, University College Dublin (_in progress_)
+* Statistics for economics: University College Dublin, Spring 2017
-* Advanced macroeconomics: code and data, Spring 2017, University College Dublin (_in progress_)
+* Advanced macroeconomics: University College Dublin, Spring 2017
-* EU economics: code and data, Spring 2017, University College Dublin (_in progress_)
+* EU economics: University College Dublin, Spring 2017
-* Data analysis: code and data for tutorials, Autumn 2016, University College Dublin
+* Data analysis: University College Dublin, Autumn 2016
-* International trade: lecture slides along with problem sets, Spring 2014, Royal Holloway College
+* International trade: Royal Holloway College, Spring 2014